Research Interests

 Drug Cues/Triggers

 Drug and alcohol use disorders can be treated with current therapies.
-However, many people experience relapses to drug use.
-A major barrier to long term successful treatment of drug and alcohol disorders are learned associations between the drug and the people, places, and paraphernalia (called ‘cues’ or ‘triggers’) linked with previous drug experiences.
+However, many people experience relapses in drug use.
+A major barrier to long-term successful treatment of drug and alcohol disorders is learned associations between the drug and the people, places, and paraphernalia (called ‘cues’ or ‘triggers’) linked with previous drug experiences.
 These memories are remarkably persistent and can cause relapse to drug use even after long periods of abstinence.
-Drug:cue associations are also a key feature in some of the foremost theories of addiction, yet there is little clinical evidence of how these associations are formed and how they come to profoundly control behavior.
-The long-term goal of this line of research is to understand how drug cues become powerfully linked with drug experiences, how they influence cognition and behavior, and how they promote drug consumption and development of substance use disorders.
-We hope that this knowledge will help us to develop therapies that target drug:cue associations to promote long term recovery and prevent relapse.
+Drug cue associations are also a key feature in some of the foremost theories of addiction, yet there is little clinical evidence of how these associations are formed and how they come to profoundly control behavior.
+The long-term goal of this line of research is to understand how drug cues become powerfully linked with drug experiences, how they influence cognition and behavior, and how they promote drug consumption and the development of substance use disorders.
+We hope that this knowledge will help us to develop therapies that target drug cue associations to promote long-term recovery and prevent relapse.

 Drug Effects on Mood